Forever Young (Alphaville album): Songs

-The song "Summer in Berlin" contains references to the East German uprising of 1953, which occurred on 17 June 1953.
+"Berlin was an island, a colony for strange romancers. ...
+The spirit back then was somehow apocalyptic, eschatological.
+It was the Berlin of the iron curtain, the cold war, of low heroes and heroines at the Zoo ...
+In fact, nothing described in 'Summer in Berlin' is really pretty.
+But all of this along with the heat of the summer and my excited spirit evoked an awesome euphoria, it actually felt like someone was constantly singing inside, full of happiness and glee.
+Writing the song meant I just had to listen to that inner voice."

 When the compilation album Alphaville Amiga Compilation was assembled for release in East Germany in 1988, the song "Summer in Berlin" was submitted for inclusion, but rejected "for political reasons."

+For the song "To Germany with Love", Gold would later remember that "In 1983 my relationship with Germany was tattered like Germany itself.
+Riven by the iron curtain, with two national anthems, spattered by the Nazi scum.
+A caricature of a home land.
+To this land I dedicated the song.
+I sang in English, language of the emigrants, of the exiled.
+I wrote to my detested, beloved home land, nostalgia in my heart, intoxicated with hate, love and grief."

 "Fallen Angel" was written after "Big in Japan" was released, and the band said "everything changes when you're number one.
 The world becomes a big shopping mall where all is for free, people, objects, what-ever.
 There is something vulgar about all this."

 In 1988, Gold said that "'In the Mood' is very likely about us, about how we felt in 1984, though we didn't realize that when we wrote it.
 The rocket-like success of "Big in Japan" was mind-blowing and irritating at the same time and we were scandalized by a horror of losing our artistic innocence ever since we had signed that record-deal."

 On the song "The Jet Set", Gold said of the song, "We didn't intend to write a proper song; it was supposed to be some kind of jingle that advertises things money can't buy: anarchy, freedom, love, fun and a piece of the end of the world."